gsamokovarov/break/README.md

 `step`     | Step into method invocation.
 `up`       | Go up the stack.
 `down`     | Go down the stack.
-`where`    | Show the code surrounding the current debugged line.
+`whereami` | Show the code surrounding the current debugged line.
 `exit`     | Disconnect the debugger and continue to run the program.

 ## Usage